aufford/ATTinySmileyFace/README.md

 # PCB Design
 The Kicad Project file is provided here in its entirety.
-You can get three of the boards fabbed up by OSHPark for $20, then solder the components in yourself.
+You can get three of the boards fabbed up by OSHPark for $20 (as of Feb 2025), then solder the components in yourself.
 (Future work to reduce the price point).

 # Arduino Code
 You can find a basic Arduino sketch here.
 The idea is for the kids to make the smiley face eyes flash in whatever pattern they want.